jarofghosts/envpm/README.md

 ## usage

-`envpm` proxies commands to npm, but (in the event of a `.npmrc` file in a root directory) uses the configuration information present in that file.
+`envpm` proxies commands to npm. in the event of a `.npmrc` file in a root directory, it uses the configuration information present in that file.

+`envpm --which` prints the location of the `.npmrc` that will be used from your current directory.

 ### as a module